 For more information refer to the detailed charts on the neighborhoods page, to the left, with estimated travel times by bike, bus, and car.

 The U-Pass is a transit pass for UW students.
 The U-Pass is integrated into your Husky ID card and can be purchased with registration each quarter.
 Your U-Pass is similar to the regional transit pass, the ORCA card, and can be used on King County Metro, Community Transit, Kitsap Transit, Pierce Transit, Everett Transit, Sound Transit, and Sounder Commuter Train.
 Unlike the ORCA card, an “e-purse” cannot be added to your Husky ID card.
-The cost for a quarterly pass as of autumn 2012 is $91.00, which includes unlimited rides for the quarter in which you are enrolled.
+The current cost for a quarterly pass is $91.00, which includes unlimited rides for the quarter in which you are enrolled.
 Passes are live within 24-48 hours of payment, and you just simply “tap” the card to a reader on a bus/train to complete activation.